Manual - Create a new touchpoint

 We offer several options to make sure you don't send out surveys too often or send them out multiple times to the same participants.

 We recommend to always choose a quarantine period and a delay period to optimize your survey's frequency.
 This way, you can prevent flooding your participants' mailboxes or sending out these surveys at inconvenient hours.
 We recommend setting a reminder period as it helps increase your response rate.
+Only one reminder can be configured per touchpoint.

-A quarantine period is a duration wherein a participant, having either received an email invitation or completed a survey, will not receive further email invitations or access to surveys.
+Quarantine period | E-mail, Ask anywhere and Website touchpoints | A quarantine period is a duration wherein a participant, having either received an email invitation or completed a survey, will not receive further email invitations or access to surveys.
 This period ranges between 1 day and 1 year.

-Delay period E-mail touchpoint After uploading participants, you have the option to delay sending out surveys for a period ranging from 1 to 96 hours.
+Delay period | E-mail touchpoints | After uploading participants, you have the option to delay sending out surveys for a period ranging from 1 to 96 hours.
 This can be useful, particularly if you upload participants at night.
+If the touchpoint is offline, the delay period won't start counting until the touchpoint is put online.
+When offline, the status of the participants will be "waiting for touchpoint", after this it will change to "delayed" until the delay period ends. |

 v.
 Advanced options

-The personal data of a respondent (first name, last name, e-mail address, phone number, and custom ID) will not be visible in the platform.
+Enable anonymous responses | All touchpoints | The personal data of a respondent (first name, last name, e-mail address, phone number, and custom ID) will not be visible in the platform.
+This setting cannot be modified after the first response has been received. |

-Enable adjustments to a given score E-mail touchpoint When enabled, participants can change their given score until midnight of the day they first answered the survey.
+Enable adjustments to a given score | E-mail touchpoints | When enabled, participants can change their given score until the end of the survey validity period. |

 b.
 Questions & text